openstack-service-checks

 2. Supply your the credentials using the os-credentials as string to the charm configuration

-Both ways of passing OpenStack credentials will end up on-disk on the o-s-c unit(s) in the file /var/lib/nagios/nagios.novarc.
+Both methods will cause OpenStack credentials to be saved in the o-s-c unit(s) in file /var/lib/nagios/nagios.novarc.
 This file is set to be readable by the nagios user to allow NRPE checks to have the necessary environment variables to use the OpenStack client.

-Finally, if the OpenStack endpoints use https, users need to pass a base64 encoded SSL ca cert to use for OpenStack API client connections.
+Finally, if the OpenStack endpoints use https, users need to pass a base64 encoded SSL CA certificate to be able to validate their certificates.

 Contact information